NHSDigital/communications-manager-api/tests/docs/partials/validation/test_invalid_contact_details_sms.rst

     * - Value
       - Description
-    * - None
-      - Are tested to ensure that null personalisation values are not accepted
-    * - 5, "", "some-string", []
+    * - 077009000021
-      - Are tested to ensure that invalid personalisation values are not accepted
+      - Used to ensure invalid phone number is not accepted